Skip to main content

 Overview

-A OneSignal App or Organization may be disabled to protect platform stability, enforce billing and compliance requirements, or prevent unintended messaging behavior.
+Read this guide if your OneSignal App or Organization has been disabled, or if you want to understand what triggers disablement, what it affects, and how to restore access.
+OneSignal disables Apps and Organizations to protect platform stability, enforce billing and compliance requirements, and prevent unintended messaging behavior.
 This guide explains:

 • How Apps and Organizations become disabled